AI-Assisted Career Curation

 The Conversation Is an Artifact

-When Claude asked "what was the actual decision process for building Prediction Hub vs. buying VertexAI?" my answer included details about vendor lock-in concerns, observability gaps, and internal politics that I'd never written down anywhere.
+The most valuable content in this project didn't come from any document.
+It came from Q&A exchanges — my verbatim answers to Claude's clarifying questions during silver curation.
+When Claude asked about the decision process for building Prediction Hub vs. buying VertexAI, my answer included vendor lock-in concerns, observability gaps, and internal politics I'd never written down.
 That answer, captured in a bronze Q&A file, became the foundation for a case study section.
-Without the intentional capture, it would have evaporated when the conversation window closed.
+Without intentional capture, it would have evaporated when the conversation window closed.

 The Meta-Layer